Troubleshooting for Scheduling and Publishing

 TikTok Publishing and Upload Troubleshooting Guide

-When a TikTok post fails to publish or doesn't behave as expected, it's usually due to one of these reasons: content type configuration, unmet file requirements, or TikTok API limitations.
+When a TikTok post fails to publish or upload, it's usually due to privacy settings, file requirements, content type configuration, or an expired account connection.
 This guide covers the most common causes and how to fix them step by step.

 Quick Reference: Problems and Solutions